2020: Research Fellow in Cardiovascular and Diabetes Science, The Rowett Institute, University of Aberdeen.

 Three weeks of interrupting sitting lowers fasting glucose and glycemic variability, but not glucose tolerance, in free-living women and men with obesityAmerican Journal of Physiology: Endocrinology and MetabolismContributions to Journals: Articles

-Zeitgebers of skeletal muscle and implications for metabolic healthThe Journal of PhysiologyContributions to Journals: Review articles
+Zeitgebers of skeletal muscle and implications for metabolic healthThe Journal of Physiology, vol. 600, no. 5, pp. 1027-1036Contributions to Journals: Review articles

 The phospholipase A2 family's role in metabolic diseases: Focus on skeletal musclePhysiological reports, vol. 9, no. 1, e14662Contributions to Journals: Review articles